MoSchaub/MoSchaub/README.md

 - reach out to me: eichenherzmo@mastodon.social

 # Curently working on...
-## Baking App
+## BackApp
-The Baking App is a foss iOS app that automates and enriches your bread baking experience.
+The BackApp is a foss iOS app that automates and enriches your bread baking experience.
 It supports the following features:
 - amounts and themperatures for all of your ingredients
 - exporting your plan with all steps and ingredients